containers/podman/docs/source/markdown/podman-run.1.md

 Add a host device to the container.
 The format is `<device-on-host>[:<device-on-container>][:<permissions>]` (e.g. --device=/dev/sdc:/dev/xvdc:rwm)

+Note: if the user only has access rights via a group then accessing the device from inside a rootless container will fail.
+The `crun` runtime offers a workaround for this by adding the option `--annotation io.crun.keep_original_groups=1`.

 **--device-read-bps**=*path*

 Limit read rate (bytes per second) from a device (e.g. --device-read-bps=/dev/sda:1mb)